astronomer/docs/astro/set-up-data-lineage.md

 - `PythonOperator`
 - `BashOperator`

-Airflow tasks that are run with partially supported operators:
+The following Airflow tasks run with partially supported operators:

 - Emit source code to the lineage backend.
 - Emit task run data to the lineage backend.
-- Appear as nodes in the graph view of the **Lineage** tab of the Cloud UI.
+- Appear as nodes in the graph view of the Cloud UI **Lineage** page.
 - Do not emit lineage data about input or output datasets.

 ### Unsupported operators